 From our hiking series, you're probably aware by now how fortunate we feel to live where we do.
 Golden’s backyard has some of the best scenery in the area, with its lush forests, big peaks and rushing waterfalls.
+This blog features four of the best hikes on the Icefields Parkway if you're going to drive from Lake Louise to Jasper.

 Highway 93N, otherwise known as the Icefields Parkway, links Lake Louise to Jasper.
 This 3-hour stretch of highway has some of the best views while driving, as well as numerous stops and sights along the way.